Kevin Miller PC 405.443.5100

 Changes to Lookout for in 2025

-The most significant changes to Medicaid in 2025 could include federal funding cuts and financing reforms.
-House Republicans are considering $2.3 trillion in Medicaid cuts that would impose work requirements and reduce the federal minimum federal matching rate for Medicaid costs.
+The principal changes to Medicaid in 2025 could be federal funding cuts and financing reforms.
+The House Republicans are discussing $2.3 trillion in Medicaid cuts, which would include work requirements and lower the federal minimum federal matching rate for Medicaid costs.

 In Oklahoma, Medicaid, also called SoonerCare, includes individuals 65 and older in the group of qualified individuals for Medicaid services.
-Currently, the existing eligibility requirements have not change.
+To date, the eligibility requirements have not been revised.

 During the first Trump administration, 13 states received approval to condition Medicaid coverage on meeting work and reporting requirements.
-Arkansas was the only state to implement this.
-Find out more about work requirements and if your state will implement them.
+Only one state, Arkansas, did this.
+Learn more about work requirements and whether your state will have them.

 How Will These Changes Affect Medicaid Recipients?

 Potential policy shifts may impact seniors who reply on long-term care coverage.
-For example, work requirements could create barriers for those who may not meet certain criteria.
-Additionally, funding cuts could result in stricter eligibility, causing individuals to lose access to Medicaid benefits entirely.
+For example, work requirements could pose a problem for those who may not meet certain criteria.
+In addition, funding cuts could lead to more stringent eligibility, which would mean that people would no longer be able to receive Medicaid benefits at all.

 Strategies for Medicaid Planning in 2025

 With potential policy shifts on the horizon, it is imperative to take proactive steps in your Medicaid planning.
-Working with a Medicaid planning professional, such as an elder law attorney, can help you and your family understand asset protection strategies.
+It is especially important to consult with a Medicaid planning professional, like an elder law attorney to ensure that you and your family understand asset protection strategies.

-Oklahoma attorney, Kevin L. Miller, PC has over 35 years of experience in helping individuals and families of all kinds.
-He can help you navigate life and estate planning, elder law and probate.
+Oklahoma attorney, Kevin L. Miller, PC has more than 35 years of experience in helping individuals and families of all kinds.
+He can assist you with life and estate planning, elder law and probate.
+He can also help with Medicaid planning to help you qualify for benefits and with the preservation/transfer of assets to avoid spousal impoverishment when a spouse enters a nursing home.
+Kevin offers a high level of personal service with attention to detail.